charlax/professional-programming/README.md

 ### Career growth

+- 📊 [MyLevel.dev](https://mylevel.dev) - a quiz to measure your Software Developer level against a cross-industry benchmark
 - [The Conjoined Triangles of Senior-Level Development](http://frontside.io/blog/2016/07/07/the-conjoined-triangles-of-senior-level-development.html) looks into how to define a senior engineer.
 - [Ten Principles for Growth as an Engineer](https://medium.com/@daniel.heller/ten-principles-for-growth-69015e08c35b), Dan Heller.
 - [Don't Call Yourself a Programmer](https://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/), Patrick McKenzie.